d-hain/aoc_cargo-generate_template/README.md

 ## Requirements for running the program

 * `input.txt` file has to be 1 folder outside of the project
+* `example.txt` file (example of the puzzle) also has to be 1 folder outside of the project

 ## Usage